rhenenrpg/rhenenrpg.github.io/mgmp/roll20/README.md

 #### Characterhub script - Create defaulttoken

-Players cannot change the tokens of character, but are allowed to set the avatar of their characters.
+Roll20 does not allow players to change the tokens of their character, but players are allowed to set the avatar of their characters.
 When the avatar is set, the script creates a defaulttoken based on the avatar.
 The name displayed below the token is without *(player displayname)* and link to the HP and AC are also set.
 Settings for dynamic lighting left empty, when the script was developed dynamic lighting was in flux and it was decided to use manual fog only.

 #### Characterhub script - Register last update of gmnotes

 After a game each GM registers the play date and earned XP in the gmnotes of the character.
 The script stores the date of this change in  **ffwgmnoteslastupdate**.
 This update does not always happen, see note 1)

+#### Characterhub script - !reportAndFix command

+Because of note 1) the reportAndFix checks and if needed updates all characters in the characterhub.
+All reporting is send to the API log.

 #### Characterhub script - Note 1) APIscripts crash or stop working